Skip to content

 Program Details

 The program pairs mentors and mentees based on areas of common interest and expertise.
-It involves a commitment of approximately one year, during which the mentor guides the mentee through a course of leadership development skills.
+It involves a commitment of approximately 10 months, during which the mentor guides the mentee through a course of leadership development skills.
 The curriculum for the MMP will be based on the book The Leadership Challenge: How to Make Extraordinary Things Happen in Organizations by James M. Kouzes and Barry Z. Posner, with a focus on the Research Administration profession.

 Activities include: